Bloom-host/BloomDocs/docs/no-support-servers/ark.md

 <div class="text--center"><img src={require('../../static/imgs/no-support-servers/ARK/2.png').default} alt="img"/></div>

-### Connecting to your ARK Survival Evolved Server through STEAM
+### Connecting through STEAM

 1. Open the STEAM client and click the **View** on the top bar, then select "Servers".
 2. Click the **Favorites** tab then click the **Add Server** button.
 3. Type your server IP address and port, this would be something like `66.55.44.33:27015` (`your server ip:27015`).
 Keep in mind that your primary server port will be 7777, but **you connect using the query port which is 27015**.
 4. Click the "Add this address to favorites" button, then you can select the server and click on the "Connect" button.

-### Connecting to your ARK Survival Evolved server through the EPIC GAMES client
+### Connecting through EPIC GAMES

-1. Open the EPIC GAMES client and start ARK Survival Evolved.
+1. Open EPIC GAMES and start ARK Survival Evolved.
 2. Once you get to the menu click on HOST/LOCAL then click on Play Single Player.
 3. Once the Play Single Player option loads click the TAB button on your keyboard to open the game console, then type the following command `open serverip:7777` (For example: open `66.55.44.33:7777`).
 This will connect you to your ARK server.
 On EPIC GAMES you connect to the server using port 7777, but on Steam you connect using the query port 27015.

 ### Connecting through the multiplayer tab on ARK Survival Evolved

 Keep in mind that it will take a while for your server to appear on the unnoficial tab of the ARK server list, it can take a few hours up to a day.
+If it hasn't appeared on the unnoficial list yet, try to connect using the two options above.

 1. Open ARK and click on **Join ARK**
 2. Click on the **Unnoficial Servers** tab and search for your server then join.